Florida vs. Tennessee NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Florida and its opponents have not yet combined for more than 63.5 points in a game this season.
+- Florida and its opponents have not yet scored more than 64 points -- this matchup's point total -- in a game this season.

-- Tennessee has combined with its opponents to score more than 63.5 points in one game this season.
+- Tennessee and its opponents have combined to score more than 64 points in one game this season.

-- Saturday's total is 14.5 points lower than the two team's combined 78 points per game average.
+- The combined points per game average of the two teams, 78, is 14.0 points more than Saturday's over/under.

-- The 37.4 combined points per game that these two squads have allowed this season are 26.1 fewer than the 63.5 total in this contest.
+- This contest's over/under is 26.6 points more than the 37.4 these two squads combine to surrender per game this season.

-- Gators games have an average total of 56.7 points this season, 6.8 fewer than Saturday's over/under.
+- The average total in Gators games this season is 56.7, 7.3 points fewer than Saturday's total of 64 .

-- The 55.8 PPG average total in Volunteers games this season is 7.7 points fewer than this game's over/under.
+- In 2021, games involving the Volunteers have averaged a total of 55.8 points, 8.2 fewer than this game's set over/under.

 Florida Stats and Trends